traumverloren/haute-codeture/haute-codeture.md

 ^ But i didn't know i liked to build fun things with leds until recently.

-^ Been a frontend dev for little over a year.

 ---

 ## I'm a hardware newbie.

 ^ only been working with hardware for the past year.

 ---